Bill Gunn (Queensland politician, born 1920): Deputy Premier

 The National Party was defeated at the December 1989 elections by the Labor Party led by Wayne Goss.
 Gunn's seat of Somerset was abolished in a redistribution designed to end the so-called Bjelkemander which had malapportioned seats in favour of country areas, and he retired at the 1992 election.

 Later life

-Gunn's daughter Helen married a man from Badu Island in the Torres Strait, and Gunn visited the islands many times, developing a love for the islands and their people, culture and history.
+Gunn's daughter Helen married a successful man from Badu Island, William Bowie.
+Badu Island is in the Torres Strait, and Gunn visited the islands many times, developing a love for the islands and their people, culture and history.

 On 20 September 2001, he died at the Gatton Hospital and was buried privately after a State funeral at the Laidley Cultural Centre six days later.

 Legacy

 The Bill Gunn Dam is named after him.